johndeighan/basic-markdown/README.md

 Lists
 -----

-Like HTML, in Markdown there are 2 kinds of lists: ordered lists and unordered lists.
+Like HTML, in markdown there are 2 kinds of lists: ordered lists and unordered lists.
 In an ordered list, each list item begins with an integer, followed by a period, followed by a space character, followed by any text you like.
 Each item should be flush left;